Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Augmented quantization

-The above clustering error is based on a $p$-Wasserstein distance minimization in the space of probability measures $\mathcal R$.
-This problem is further addressed in Section~\ref{ctor} when seeking representatives from given clusters. aaa \ref{point:i}
+This results trivially from the fact that $\errquant{p}$ is a monotonic transformation of a sum of independent components.
+This is one reason to treat mixture estimation as a clustering task, which reduces the dimensionality of the optimization.
+The optimal representatives are then based on $p$-Wasserstein distance minimizations in the space of probability measures $\mathcal R$.
+This problem is further addressed in Section~\ref{ctor} when seeking representatives from given clusters.